-- transferring it via a standard transfer to an eligible debit card or a bank account linked to your business account for free, - transferring it via an Instant Transfer to an eligible debit card or bank account linked to your business account, subject to the fees applicable to such transfers that can be found on the Fees for Transferring Balance (for business accounts) table and that will be disclosed to you in advance each time you initiate such a withdrawal, - withdrawing it from an ATM (automated teller machine) if you have a PayPal-branded debit card (fees may apply), or - Requesting a check from us (subject to a non-refundable fee of \$1.50, which will be deducted from the amount of the withdrawal).
-If you request a paper check from us, you must cash it within 180 days of the date of issuance, or we will return the funds to your balance in your business account and retain the non-refundable fee of \$1.50.
+- transferring it via a standard transfer to an eligible debit card or a bank account linked to your business account for free, - transferring it via an Instant Transfer to an eligible debit card or bank account linked to your business account, subject to the fees applicable to such transfers that can be found on the Fees for Transferring Balance (for business accounts) table and that will be disclosed to you in advance each time you initiate such a withdrawal, - conducting a cash withdrawal transaction if you have a PayPal-branded debit card via (i) a bank teller at a participating bank branch or other financial institution, or (ii) an ATM (automated teller machine) (fees may apply), or requesting a check from us (subject to a non-refundable fee of \$1.50 U.S. dollars for PayPal business accounts, which will be deducted from the amount of the withdrawal).
+If you request a paper check from us, you must cash it within 180 days of the date of issuance, or we will return the funds to your balance in your business account and retain the non-refundable fee of \$1.50 U.S. dollars.
 We will not send a check to a post office box, and we will only send a check to an address once we have confirmed that it belongs to you.